denislavdenov/terraform-consul/README.md

 - [x] Added example folder with tests inside the module repo instead of this

+## v0.0.9

+- [x] Create second datacenter with 3 more servers and 1 client

 ## other stuff
-- [ ] Create second datacenter with 3 more servers and 1 client

 - [ ] Add Vault server and encrypt Vault and Consul communication